Belarus regime turns on artists and journalists | DW | 03.05.2021

 Under the red and white flag of the uprising, hundreds of thousands of protesters demanded free and fair elections, and for strongman Lukashenko to step down in the face of arrests, torture and intimidation.

-Belarusian journalist Katsiaryna Barysevich is held in a cage during a court hearing in March.
-She was sentenced to six months in prison for reporting on the death of protester Raman Bandarenka
+Katsiaryna Barysevich has been sentenced to six months in prison for reporting on the death of protester Raman Bandarenka

 "Everyone has understood that being active can endanger your life," said Belarusian writer Volha Hapeyeva, who is currently a Writers in Exile fellow at the German PEN Center.
 "In Belarus, you can literally be arrested for wearing red-and-white socks," she said.